-Crossing the Old Man River from our starting point in the Gap with our ascent slope in front of me.
+Crossing Na-to-ke-okos (the Old Man River) from our starting point in the Gap with our ascent slope in front of me.
 I brought along a pair of waders which made the crossing easier, but Jeff used only a pair of river shoes and this worked just as well.
-This was the first time that I’ve waded this section of the Old Man without a fly rod in my hand.
+This was the first time that I’ve waded this section of Na-to-ke-okos without a fly rod in my hand.
 (Photo by Jeff Lang)

 We chose to scramble up several small rock bands, but for the most part, these can be avoided by going either to the left or to the right.
 (Photo by Jeff Lang)

 More fun terrain that can be avoided if desired.

 Looking back down at the Gap once we gained some elevation.
 The ascent ridge for Thunder Mountain is in the background.

 Looking east toward Camp Ridge (left).
 These would be some of the last views of the surrounding landscape that we would see all day.